Skip to Content

 best family vacations to italy

-We traveled exclusively by train and ferry on our family trip to Italy, but when we rent cars for our family vacations, we prefer to use RentalCars.com.
+Our Italy itinerary had us traveling exclusively by train and ferry, but when we rent cars for our family vacations, we prefer to use RentalCars.com.

 In addition to the wide variety of options at each airport, we appreciate how clearly the ‘fine print’ is spelled out for you, such as insurance requirements, credit card deposits, etc.

 Looking for European Road Trip ideas?
-Check out our road trip itineraries: Scotland Road Trip Itinerary with Kids and Ireland Road Trip Itinerary with Kids.
+Check out our road trip itineraries: Scotland Road Trip Itinerary with Kids, Ireland Road Trip Itinerary with Kids and even an Iceland Road Trip with kids.

 Where to Stay in Italy with Kids